avrilcoghlan/vibriowatch/docs/source/haiti.rst

 to the bottom of the genome report page for H22.
 You should see a section with the heading "Assembly stats", which looks like this:

+*Examinons rapidement les statistiques d'assemblage du génome H22 afin de vérifier que l'assemblage est de bonne qualité et qu'il présente la teneur en GC attendue pour V. cholerae.
+Pour consulter les statistiques d'assemblage, faites défiler la page Web jusqu'en bas du rapport génomique pour H22.
+Vous devriez voir une section intitulée Statistiques d'assemblage, qui ressemble à ceci:*

 .. image:: Picture116.png
   :width: 550

 We can see that the assembly for the H22 isolate has a genome size of about 4.0 Megabases (Mb), and GC content of 47.5%.
 Another commonly used measures of assembly quality is the number of contigs.
 We see here that the assembly for the H22 isolate has 44 contigs.

+*On constate que l'assemblage de l'isolat H22 présente une taille de génome d'environ 4,0 mégabases (Mb) et une teneur en GC de 47,5 %.
+Une autre mesure courante de la qualité de l'assemblage est le nombre de contigs.
+On constate ici que l'assemblage de l'isolat H22 comporte 44 contigs.*

 .. _Heidelberg et al 2000: https://pubmed.ncbi.nlm.nih.gov/10952301/